top of page

 Real-World Impact on Healthcare Delivery

-Cyber incidents in healthcare are not abstract and have tangible consequences:
+Cyber incidents in healthcare are not abstract; they have tangible consequences:

 • Ambulances diverted due to system outages